 74.6 x 38.5 x 25 mm (case)

 Aside from fit and comfort issues, we found the original Jaybird Vista made for a great pair of workout earbuds.
-With the Vista 2, Jaybird has added a bevy of new features, most notably active noise cancelling (ANC) and SurroundSense to control environmental noise.
+With the Vista 2, Jaybird has added a bevy of new features, most notably active noise canceling (ANC) and SurroundSense to control environmental noise.

 Let’s see if the Jaybird Vista 2 can take the crown in the fitness earbud market.
 Do the feature upgrades live up to its lofty price tag, or will persistent fit issues lead to the clock striking midnight on Jaybird’s place in the premium fitness earbud market?
 We spent two weeks with the Jaybird Vista 2 to find out if these are the workout earbuds for you.

-Editor’s note: this Jaybird Vista 2 review was updated on September 21, 2022, to update the formatting and answer frequently asked questions.
+Editor’s note: this Jaybird Vista 2 review was updated on June 30, 2023, to ensure the timeliness of the information within.

 - Athletes should consider the Jaybird Vista 2 for their next workout earbuds.
 Whether you run, lift, or bike, you’ll appreciate the secure and waterproof design.